glynester/project-snowflake/README.md

 ## Notes on the build

-Built using the Meteor framework. backend, Some styling based on http://purecss.io/.
+Built using the Meteor framework.
+Some styling based on http://purecss.io/.